ClemSc/BLAST_2_LCA/README.md

 # LCA4BLAST

-LCA4BLAST performs Last Common Ancestor (LCA) estimation from Blast search results on Genbank database.
+LCA4BLAST performs Lowest Common Ancestor (LCA) estimation from Blast search results on Genbank database.

 ## Installation
 LCA4BLAST is a stand-alone module that requires Python3 and the Pandas library, which can be installed with pip: